Keith Parry's Project

 The 70-year-old was thrombolysed to break up blood clots and prevent new clots from forming – but that evening, he suffered a second bleed on the brain, which left him in intensive care for a week.

-The stroke has robbed Keith of his speech and mobility.
+The stroke robbed Keith of his speech and mobility.

 In total, Keith spent seven months in different hospitals in South Wales undergoing rehabilitation, and healthcare professionals suggested that he be moved to a nursing home.